Who Is This Credit Card Best For?

 Earning caps limit your rewards

-- Smart rewards earning structure for business: You’ll earn one of the highest rates we’ve seen— 5%—cash back at office supply stores and for internet, cable, and phone services, up to an annual cap.
-Plus a good cash-back rate at gas stations and restaurants (also capped annually).
+- Superior rewards earning rate on business purchases: You’ll earn one of the highest cash-back earning rates we’ve seen for a cash-back business card: 5% at office supply stores, and on internet, cable, and phone services (up to $25,000 spent annually).
+This card offers a decent cash-back earning rate on gas stations and restaurant purchases, too.

-- Zero interest for 12 months: If you need to make a large purchase for your business and pay it off over time, the Chase Ink Business Cash Credit Card can save you interest charges for a full year.
+- Competitive 0% purchase APR offer: If you need to make a large purchase for your business and pay it off over time, the Chase Ink Business Cash Credit Card can save you interest charges for a full year.
+Compared to other no-annual-fee business cards offering no-interest purchase deals, 12 months is on the longer end of the spectrum.

-- Earning caps limit your rewards: This card’s 5% and 2% earning categories have caps—$25,000 annually.
-After you hit the spending cap, you’ll only earn 1% in those categories.
-This limits how much cash back you can earn—especially if your business spends a lot in these areas.
+- Earning caps limit your rewards: This card’s top-earning categories limit cash-back rewards to just the first $25,000 on eligible purchases each year.
+After you hit the spending caps, you’ll only earn 1% on all those common business expenses, gas, and dining out.
+This can really hinder how much cash back you can earn—especially if your business spends a lot in these areas.

-- No transfers to airline and hotel partners: While you can use points to book travel through the Chase Ultimate Rewards portal with this card, you can’t transfer your points to Chase airline and hotel partners, which can often maximize the value of your rewards.
+- Rewards can’t be directly transferred to partner loyalty programs: While you can use points to book travel through the Chase Ultimate Rewards portal with this card, you can’t transfer your points to Chase airline and hotel partners unless you first transfer them to another Chase travel card connected to the bank rewards program.
+Point transfers can often boost the value of your rewards so this is inconvenient if that redemption interests you.

 Earning Points & Rewards

-This card offers a multi-tiered earning structure that can make a lot of sense if your business spending aligns with its bonus categories.
+This card offers a few different reward earning rates, depending on what you spend.
+The categories can make a lot of sense if your business spending aligns with its bonus categories, too.
 First, you’ll earn 5% back on up to $25,000 in combined spending at office supply stores and on cable, internet, and phone service purchases each year.
-On top of that, the card gives you 2% back on up to $25,000 in combined spending at restaurants and gas stations each year, and 1% back on everything else.
+You’ll also earn 2% back on up to $25,000 in combined spending at restaurants and gas stations each year, and 1% back on everything else.
+Note that the cash back will be issued in the form of Ultimate Rewards points.

-While the earning “caps” this card has may hinder your rewards game if you spend a lot in bonus categories each year, they may not be a problem if your business expenses aren’t very high, anyway.
+While this card’s earning “caps” may hinder your rewards game if you spend more than $50,000 across the in bonus categories each year, they may not be a problem if your business expenses aren’t very high.
+Just something to keep in mind as you weigh your options.

 You will track, manage, and redeem your cash back via Chase’s Ultimate Rewards service online.
-(Note that your “cash back” will be in the form of Ultimate Rewards points; 1 point is worth 1 cent when redeemed for cash back.)
-You can redeem your rewards for cash back, or for gift cards, products and services, or for travel booked through the Ultimate Rewards program.
+You can redeem your rewards for cash back, or for gift cards, products, and services, or for travel booked through the Ultimate Rewards program.
+You can redeem for any amount, at any time.
+Points won’t expire as long as your account is open, either.

 How to Get the Most Out of This Card

-Besides meeting the required spending to earn the sign-up bonus within the three months. use the card for all your business purchases, especially those that fall into the 5% and 2% bonus-earning categories.
+Besides meeting the required spending to earn the sign-up bonus within the three months. use the card for all your business purchases, especially those that fall into the 5% and 2% bonus-point spending categories.
+When it comes to using rewards earned with this card, redeeming them for cash back is the easiest way to recoup business costs and makes points worth a solid 1 cent each.

-If you would also like to earn points you can redeem for travel, you may want to consider pairing this card with a Chase travel credit card (Chase Sapphire Preferred, Sapphire Reserve, or Ink Business Preferred).
-Chase will let you transfer your Ultimate Rewards points to the other card’s account, which may give you extra value when you redeem points through the UR travel portal.
+We also recommend pairing this card with a Chase Ultimate Rewards travel credit card (such as the Chase Sapphire Preferred, Sapphire Reserve, or Ink Business Preferred).
+Chase will let you transfer your Ultimate Rewards points to the other card account, which will then give you extra value when you redeem points through the Chase travel portal.

 This card offers several cardholder benefits, one of which the editors of The Balance consider “excellent.”

-- Primary rental car collision insurance: Receive primary rental car coverage when you rent a car for business purposes and pay with your credit card.
-Because this is primary coverage, this policy kicks in before your own insurance policy does.
+- Primary rental car collision insurance: Pay for a rental car with this card to get primary insurance coverage, which kicks in before your own insurance policy does in the event of accident or theft.
 It’s good for up to the actual cash value of the vehicle, with some limitations.

 - Extended warranties